valerio-oliveira/dataops-trail/README.md

 - A seccond service host with HAProxy load balancer
 - Another application host running 3 more instances of the Web application
-- A database host running the Standby database server
+- A database host running the Standby database

-The cluster takes advantage of the low latency between two Regions when connected using a VPC Peer connection.
+The cluster takes advantage of the low latency offered by a VPC Peer connection between two Regions.

-It enables not only the database replication but also scales the aplication with six docker images (three in each Region).
+It enables not only the database replication but also scales the aplication among six docker images (three in each Region).

 ## Preparing to deploy

-After pulling this project into your local machine, you will need to take two steps in ordeer to deploying the application:
+After pulling this project into your local machine, you will need to take two steps in order to deploying:

 - Create the "inventories" directory into the "ansible" directory
-- Create the "variables.auto.tfvars" into the ./terraform/aws/ directory, and set the values for the project variables
+- Create the "variables.auto.tfvars" into the ./terraform/aws/ directory, and set values for the project variables

-\* These steps are taken automaticaly if you choose to run the deployment from the python scripts as mentioned in the next section.
+\* These steps are taken automaticaly if you choose to deploy with the Python scripts as mentioned in the next section.

-At this point, I assume that you have already Terraform and Ansible installed and configured in your machine.
+At this point, I assume that you have Terraform and Ansible installed and configured in your machine already.

 > variables.auto.tfvars